Kneeling at the Shrine of the Goddess of Golf

 In 1896, Travis was on a business trip in England when he was taken aback by the news that his friends from the Niantic Social Club of Flushing, NY, were forming a golf club.
 He confessed to a “mild contempt” for the game, but, wishing to keep up with his friends, he bought a set of golf clubs for his return to the U.S. Thus, in October 1896, at the age of 34, “I first knelt at the shrine of the Goddess of Golf”.
 Travis quickly added, “I have never ceased to regret the many prior years which were wasted” (Travis, 1920).
 With his late start in golf, he earned the moniker,”The Old Man”, a term respectfully applied throughout his playing career.

 With his self-made technique, using a baseball grip, Travis was not a classic swinger of the club.
 Furthermore, with his relatively slight frame, barely topping 5′ 7″ and 140 pounds, he often was the shortest hitter among his opponents.
 However, he developed a keen understanding of the golf swing, and possessed the ability to make appropriate swing adjustments whenever needed during a round.
 He soon recognized his need to perfect his putting and short game skills in order to compensate for his lack of length with the driver.
 Focusing his time and energies to the study and concentrated practice of putting, he became regarded as the greatest putter of his time.
-On numerous occasions, his putting carried him to victory.
+On numerous occasions, his putting carried him to victory, often with a very lengthy putt sealing the win.

 By the time he announced his retirement from tournament golf, Travis had established himself as a master of match-play with a record of victories virtually unmatched.